NourBc/Sentiment-Analysis/README.md

+# Sentiment-Analysis

-# Sentiment-AnalysisSome information about the data set
+Some information about the data set

 The data is a CSV with emoticons removed.
 The data file format has 6 fields: